MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Enter server URL >: enter the URL for your DevOps organization.
 Such as: `https://dev.azure.com/<your organization>`
     - Enter authentication type (press enter for PAT) >: press Enter.
-    - Enter personal access token >: Paste-in the personal access token that you copied to the clipboard earlier.
+    - Enter personal access token >: Paste-in the personal access token that you copied to Notepad.
     - Enter agent pool (press enter for default) >: press Enter.
     - Enter agent name (press enter for YOUR-PC-NAME) > enter **az2003-agent**
     - Enter work folder (press enter for _work) >: press Enter.